collapsed-stacks/startups/questions/7296/what-are-the-best-options-to-host-an-engineering-blog.md

 - posted by: [Robert Möstl](https://stackexchange.com/users/1018191/robert-m-stl) on 2015-09-10
 - score: 1

-<p>You could also try <a href="https://ghost.org/" rel="nofollow">Ghost</a> which gets increasingly popular in the realm of software development blogs.
-E.g. <strong>Jeff Atwood</strong> (co-founder of StackOverflow / StackExchange) is using it for http://blog.codinghorror.com/.
-Ghost is open-source, can either be hosted or self-hosted and also has some team collaboration features.</p>
+You could also try [Ghost](https://ghost.org/) which gets increasingly popular in the realm of software development blogs.
+E.g. **Jeff Atwood** (co-founder of StackOverflow / StackExchange) is using it for [http://blog.codinghorror.com/](codinghorror.com).
+Ghost is open-source, can either be hosted or self-hosted and also has some team collaboration features.

 ## Answer 7308